History of Hawaii: Rebellion of 1887 and the Bayonet Constitution

 On January 20, 1887, the United States began leasing Pearl Harbor.
 Shortly afterwards, a group of mostly non-Hawaiians calling themselves the Hawaiian Patriotic League began the Rebellion of 1887.
-They drafted their own constitution on July 6, 1887.
-The new constitution was written by Lorrin Thurston, the Hawaiian Minister of the Interior who used the Hawaiian militia to threaten Kalākaua.
-Kalākaua was forced to dismiss his cabinet ministers and sign a new constitution that greatly lessened his power.
-It would become known as the "Bayonet Constitution" due to the threat of force.
+They drafted a constitution, written by Lorrin Thurston, the Hawaiian Minister of the Interior who used the Hawaiian militia to threaten Kalākaua.
+Kalākaua was forced to dismiss his cabinet ministers and sign the constitution, lessening his power.
+It became known as the Bayonet Constitution due to the threat of force.

-Grover Cleveland was president at the time, and his secretary of state Thomas F. Bayard sent written instructions to the American minister George W. Merrill that in the event of another revolution in Hawaii, it was a priority to protect American commerce, lives and property.
+Grover Cleveland was president at the time, and his secretary of state Thomas F. Bayard instructed American minister George W. Merrill that in the event of another revolution in Hawaii, the priority was to protect American commerce, lives and property.
 Bayard specified, "the assistance of the officers of our Government vessels, if found necessary, will therefore be promptly afforded to promote the reign of law and respect for orderly government in Hawaii."
-In July 1889, there was a small scale rebellion, and Minister Merrill landed Marines to protect Americans; the State Department explicitly approved his action.
-Merrill's replacement, minister John L. Stevens, read those official instructions, and followed them in his controversial actions of 1893.
+In July 1889, a small scale rebellion ensued, and Minister Merrill landed Marines to protect Americans; the State Department explicitly approved this action.
+Merrill's replacement, minister John L. Stevens, followed those instructions in his controversial actions of 1893.

-Although Kalākaua's signature alone had no legal power, the new constitution allowed the monarch to appoint cabinet ministers, but stripped him of the power to dismiss them without approval from the Legislature.
+Although Kalākaua's signature alone had no legal power, the constitution allowed him to appoint cabinet ministers, but stripped him of the power to dismiss them without approval from the Legislature.
 Eligibility to vote for the House of Nobles was altered, requiring that both candidates and voters own property valued three thousand dollars or more, or have an annual income of six hundred dollars or more.
 This disenfranchised two thirds of native Hawaiians and other ethnic groups who had previously been eligible to vote.
 This constitution benefited the foreign plantation owners.
 With the legislature now responsible for naturalizing aliens, Americans and Europeans could retain their home country citizenship and vote as citizens of the kingdom.
-Along with voting privileges, Americans could hold office and still retain their American citizenship, something not afforded in any other nation and even allowed Americans to vote without becoming naturalized.
+Along with voting privileges, Americans could hold office and retain their US citizenship, something not afforded in any other nation and even allowed Americans to vote without becoming naturalized.
 Asian immigrants were no longer able to acquire citizenship or vote.